The TDS configuration file ${tds.content.root.path}/thredds/threddsConfig.xml allows the TDS administrator to control the behavior of the TDS.

 • maxFileDownloadSize: maximum size of file that can be requested.
 Optional; default is that there is no size limitation.
 If the file is > 2 GB, large format netCDF will be written.

-By default, these services are enabled, and can be disabled by including the following in the threddsConfig.xml file:
+By default, these services are disabled.
+Provided that you have added the ncISO plugin, these services can be enabled by including the following in the threddsConfig.xml file:

 <NCISO>